Fire Destroys Family Home on North Sandgates Road | Southern Maryland News Net

 Around 11:25 a.m. neighbors heard loud “booms” coming from their neighbor’s house.
 They first saw smoke then fire coming from the back of the house.
 No one was home at the time of the incident.

-1 Dog and 3 Turtles were removed from the structure, the gog was transported to the Vet Clinic.
+1 Dog and 3 Turtles were removed from the structure, the dog was transported to the Vet Clinic.

 The family is being assisted by the American Red Cross.